M

 Romania

 Another European country where you won’t necessarily need a degree to teach English is Romania.
 Teachers without degrees will find more opportunities in Eastern Europe than in Western, with fewer visa restrictions for non-EU citizens, as well.
+If your goal is to teach English overseas and have an incredible cultural exchange as well, look into English teaching jobs across Romania.

 Although there may not be as many jobs available in Romania as in some of the larger English teaching job markets in Europe, you can still find positions in Bucharest or the other bigger cities.
-Romania is an inexpensive, safe, and beautiful country that offers an off-the-beaten-path experience teaching abroad in Europe.
+Romania is an inexpensive, safe, and beautiful country that offers an off-the-beaten-path experience teaching English abroad in Europe.

 Argentina